SnakeMe Mac OS

 It was two decades ago to the day—March 24, 2001—that Mac OS X first became available to users the world over.
 We're not always big on empty sentimentality here at Ars, but the milestone seemed worthy of a quick note.

-But despite its double life on x86 and ARM processors and its increasingly close ties to iOS and iPadOS, today's macOS is still very much a direct descendant of that original Mac OS X release.
+Of course, Mac OS X (or macOS 10 as it was later known) didn't quite survive to its 20th birthday; last year's macOS Big Sur update brought the version number up to 11, ending the reign of X.But despite its double life on x86 and ARM processors and its increasingly close ties to iOS and iPadOS, today's macOS is still very much a direct descendant of that original Mac OS X release.
 Mac OS X, in turn, evolved in part from Steve Jobs' NeXT operating system—which had recently been acquired by Apple—and its launch was the harbinger of the second Jobs era at Apple.

 Cheetah, Mac OS X's initial release, was pretty buggy.
 But it introduced a number of things that are still present in the operating system today.
 Those included the dock, which—despite some refinements and added features—is still fundamentally the same now as it ever was, as well as the modern version of Finder.
 And while macOS has seen a number of UI and design tweaks that have changed over time, the footprints of Cheetah's much-hyped Aqua interface can still be found all over Big Sur.

-OS X brought many new features and technologies we now take for granted, too.
+AdvertisementOS X brought many new features and technologies we now take for granted, too.
 For example, it enabled Apple's laptops to wake up from sleep immediately, and it introduced dynamic memory management, among other things.

 Mac OS X's greatest impact in retrospect may be in the role it had in inspiring and propping up iOS, which has far surpassed macOS as Apple's most widely used operating system.
 And indeed, macOS lives in a very different context today than it did in 2001.
 It was recently bumped from the No.2 operating system spot globally by Google's Chrome OS, ending a very long run for Mac OS as the world's second-most popular desktop operating system in terms of units shipped.